-It can play an important role in checking the pollution level of the air and send an alert to the national weather bureau for taking necessary actions.
-Alongside air quality monitoring, various industries use Gas sensors such as manufacturing, agriculture, and the health sector a lot.
+It can play an important role in checking the pollution level of the air and send an alert to the national weather bureau to take necessary actions.
+Alongside air quality monitoring, various industries use Gas sensors, such as manufacturing, agriculture, and the health sector a lot.

 Gas Sensors are available in many types.
 The importance of detecting toxic or combustible gas is not describable in words.
-Without any gas sensor, it is quite impossible to run oil and gas industries, chemical research, paints and rubber manufacturing, pharmaceutical, and petrochemical.
+Without any gas sensor, running oil and gas industries, chemical research, paints and rubber manufacturing, pharmaceutical, and petrochemical is impossible.

-The most common Gas Sensors available in the market include Oxygen sensors, Ozone monitors, Electrochemical gas sensors, Gas detectors, Hygrometers, Carbon dioxide sensors, Breathalyzer, Carbon monoxide detectors, Catalytic bead sensor, and so on.
+The most common Gas Sensors available in the market include Oxygen sensors, Ozone monitors, Electrochemical gas sensors, Gas detectors, Hygrometers, Carbon dioxide sensors, breathalyzers, Carbon monoxide detectors, Catalytic bead sensors, and so on.

 12. Level Sensors